w3f/polkadot-wiki/docs/learn/learn-DOT.md

 credited with 1 WND by default.
 You can also specify to get more tokens by `!drip <WESTEND_ADDRESS> X`, where X is the number of tokens.

-You can also earn WNDs as rewards by [becoming a validator](learn-validator.md) on Westend network.
+On the Westend network, you can also earn WNDs as rewards by [becoming a validator](learn-validator.md).
 Watch the video below on how to get started on Westend.

 <div className="row">
   <div className="col text--center">